igfarm/amp_power/README.md

 # Power Amp Control for CamillaDSP and RasperyPi using Kasa SmartPulg

 This project contains a small script to control the AC power of an audio power amplifier using an Kasa smart plug when connected to CamillaDSP on a RasperyPi.
-This setup is  descirbed in [this thread](https://www.audiosciencereview.com/forum/index.php?threads/rpi4-camilladsp-tutorial.29656/) of the Audio Science Review website.
+The "RPi4 + CamillaDSP Tutorial" setup is descirbed in [this thread](https://www.audiosciencereview.com/forum/index.php?threads/rpi4-camilladsp-tutorial.29656/) of the Audio Science Review website.

-It can use any of the plugs from that the [python-kasa](https://github.com/python-kasa/python-kasa) can control.
+The script can use any of the plugs from that the [python-kasa](https://github.com/python-kasa/python-kasa) can control.
 In my case I used the [HS103 device](https://www.amazon.com/TP-Link-Kasa-Smart-Wifi-Plug/dp/B07RCNB2L3).

-The script looks at the file the status of the playback device:
+The script looks for the status of the playback device on the linux process information pseudo-file system:
 ```
 $ head /proc/asound/card2/stream0
 MOTU M4 at usb-0000:01:00.0-1.3, high speed : USB Audio